|Elliott Sound Products||Project 3B|

-For the standard power supply, as noted above I suggest a 300VA transformer for one amp.
-For 115V countries, the fuse should be 6A, and in all cases a slow blow fuse is required because of the inrush current of the transformer.
+For the standard power supply, as noted above I suggest a minimum of a 300VA transformer for one amplifier board (i.e. two amplifiers).
+For 115V countries, the fuse should be 6A, and in all cases a slow blow fuse is required because of the inrush current of the transformer and filter capacitors.
 C9 is an X2 mains rated capacitor.
 When placed in parallel with the transformer secondary it reduces RF interference (conducted emissions) by a useful amount.
 It's not essential, but is recommended.

 The bridge rectifier should be a 35A type, and filter capacitors should be rated at a minimum of 35V.
 Get capacitors with the highest ripple current rating you can - the ripple current is high and constant, and inadequate capacitors will fail.
 All wiring needs to be heavy gauge, and the DC must be taken from the last set of capacitors in the filter.

 |Copyright Notice.
 This article, including but not limited to all text and diagrams, is the intellectual property of Rod Elliott, and is © 2000-2003.
 Reproduction or re-publication by any means whatsoever, whether electronic, mechanical or electro- mechanical, is strictly prohibited under International Copyright laws.
 The author (Rod Elliott) grants the reader the right to use this information for personal use only, and further allows that one (1) copy may be made for reference while constructing the project.
 Commercial use is prohibited without express written authorisation from Rod Elliott.|